-Visitors
+12. Visitors

-Visitors to our academies are made aware of our Policy and Procedures on Safeguarding/Child Protection and procedures on arrival at the academies and are given information about what to do if they are concerned about any aspect of child welfare.
+Visitors to our academies are made aware of our policy and procedures on Safeguarding / Child Protection and of procedures on arrival at the academies and are given information about what to do if they are concerned about any aspect of child welfare or about the behaviour of adults.

-Use of External Speakers
+13. Use of External Speakers

 We encourage the use of external agencies or speakers at our academies to enrich the experiences of our pupils.
 Visitors who are invited to speak to pupils will be informed about this policy and relevant vetting checks will be undertaken.
-Such vetting is to ensure that we do not unwittingly use agencies that contradict each other with their messages or that are inconsistent with, or are in opposition to, the Trust's/academy's values and ethos.
+Such vetting is to ensure that we do not unwittingly use agencies that contradict each other with their messages or that are inconsistent with, or are in opposition to, the Trust's / academy's values and ethos.
 We must be aware that in some instances the work of external agencies may not directly be connected with the rest of the academy curriculum so we need to ensure that this work is of benefit to pupils.
 Each academy will assess the suitability and effectiveness of input from external agencies or individuals to ensure that:

-- any messages communicated to pupils are consistent with the ethos of the Trust/academy and do not marginalise any communities, groups or individuals; - any messages do not seek to glorify criminal activity or violent extremism or seek to radicalise pupils through extreme or narrow views of faith, religion or culture or other ideologies; - activities are properly embedded in the curriculum and clearly mapped to schemes of work to avoid contradictory messages or duplication; - activities are matched to the needs of pupils; - activities are carefully evaluated by the academy to ensure that they are effective.
+- Any messages communicated to pupils are consistent with the ethos of the Trust / academy and do not marginalise any communities, groups or individuals - Any messages do not seek to glorify criminal activity or violent extremism or seek to radicalise pupils through extreme or narrow views of faith, religion or culture or other ideologies - Activities are properly embedded in the curriculum and clearly mapped to schemes of work to avoid contradictory messages or duplication - Activities are matched to the needs of pupils - Activities are carefully evaluated by the academy to ensure that they are effective.